agmehta1/cse15l-lab-reports-1/lab-report-2-week-4.md

 ![Image](lab-report-2-ss/error2.1.png)

-* The failure-inducing input in this case was not the line with the link, but it was actually the non-link line "This is just a paragraph but ] it has brackets [".
+* The failure-inducing input in this case was not the line with the link, but it was actually the non-link line ``This is just a paragraph but ] it has brackets [``.

 * The error message that is outputted in the terminal showing the ``IndexOutOfBoundsException`` caused by the failure-inducing input is the symptom, which tells us that there is a bug with the code.